 Check-ups after pancreatic cancer radiotherapy

-For locally advanced cancer, you will usually have your first check-up (follow-up appointment) with your oncologist four to six weeks after you finish radiotherapy treatment.
-That may vary depending on what combination of treatment you’ve had.
-Radiotherapy may continue to have an effect after your treatment has finished.
-That means you will probably wait weeks or months before having a CT scan to measure whether the cancer has responded to the treatment.
-This depends on the stage of your cancer, whether you have any new symptoms or if you are having treatment as part of a clinical trial.
+Radiotherapy may continue to have an effect on the cancer after your treatment has finished.
+This means that it may be up to three months before you have a CT scan to check how well the treatment has worked.
+When you have the scan will depend on your cancer, whether you have any new symptoms or if you are having treatment as part of a clinical trial.

 You can use the follow-up appointment to discuss any questions or concerns.
 It’s a good idea to write down any questions you have before the appointment, and take someone with you for support or to make notes.

-If you have had palliative radiotherapy to control symptoms you will continue to be under the care of your oncologist or palliative care team (who specialise in managing symptoms).
-They will check how well the radiotherapy has worked, and whether you would benefit from any more.
+If you have had palliative radiotherapy to control symptoms, you will continue to be cared for by your oncologist or palliative care team (who specialise in managing symptoms).
+They will check how well the radiotherapy has worked, and whether any more would help.

-You can also talk to our specialist nurses about your follow-up on our free Support Line.
+You can talk to our specialist nurses about your follow-up on our free Support Line.